 Why Does My Shoulder Hurt?

-The shoulder joint is a ball and socket joint with an extensive range of motion.
-Our ability to move our shoulder in many different directions allows us the ability to feed ourselves, ride our bike, dress ourselves, do hand stands and brush our hair.
-The down side of this increased mobility is decreased stability, which makes this joint more susceptible to injury.
+Firstly, the shoulder joint is a ball and socket joint with an extensive range of motion.
+Therefore, our ability to move our shoulder in many different directions allows us the ability to feed ourselves, ride our bike, dress ourselves, do hand stands and brush our hair.
+However, the down side of this increased mobility is decreased stability, which makes this joint more susceptible to injury.

 Causes of Shoulder Pain

 The shoulder joint is one of the most complex and delicate joints of the body.
-Your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).
-This joint is solely held together by tendons, ligaments and muscles.
-Shoulder pain can be caused by a variety of factors.
+Firstly, your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).
+Secondly, this joint is solely held together by tendons, ligaments and muscles.
+Therefore, shoulder pain can be caused by a variety of factors.
 Here are the most common causes: